Almond crusted chicken with couscous and grapefruit and arugula salad is equal parts winter comfort food and light, fresh and healthy.

 • almonds – or a different nut, there’s more on that below, too!

 • panko breadcrumbs – these are negotiable for baked almond chicken for me, because nothing is as crispy and delicious as panko!
-It’s also my go-to for my crab- stuffed salmon recipe and goat cheese fritters.
+It’s also my go-to for my salmon stuffed with crab and salad with goat cheese.

 • nonstick cooking spray – you’ll be using this to coat the baking pan for almond panko crusted chicken, and also to lightly coat the chicken so it gets golden and crispy.